Board of Management

 Conflicts of Interest

-At its meeting on November 19, 2015, the Executive Committee of the Supervisory Board addressed major shareholder business relationships.
-In this context, the Executive Committee granted approvals to transactions with the State of Lower Saxony.
-Executive Committee member Mr. Stephan Weil is Minister-President of the State of Lower Saxony and took part in the votes.
+At its meeting on November 17, 2016, the Executive Committee of the Supervisory Board addressed major shareholder business relationships.
 The Executive Committee members were guided exclusively by the interests of the Company when voting.
 No material conflicts of interest were discernible in this respect.
-All approvals were granted unanimously.
-No other discernible conflicts of interest were reported or arose in the fiscal year 2015.
+In this context, the Executive Committee granted approvals to transactions with the State of Lower Saxony.
+Executive Committee member Mr. Stephan Weil is Minister-President of the State of Lower Saxony and abstained from voting.